-One billion people around the world are searching for incredible video content on YouTube.
-Meanwhile, your business is creating videos exactly tailored to captivate and ultimately convert this hungry audience.
+Meanwhile, your business is creating videos tailored specifically to captivate and ultimately convert this hungry audience.

 How do you make sure your videos are ranking up there for your audience to discover?
 How do you get your content to appear at the top of search rankings and even in suggested videos?